 Rocky Ridge Natural Area

 Rocky Ridge Natural Area is in Huntingdon County, south of Martin Gap.
-These 150 acres of rich, mixed-oak woodland supports numerous wildflowers among exposures of Oriskany sandstone and limestone.
+These 150 acres of rich, mixed-oak woodland support numerous wildflowers among exposures of Oriskany sandstone and limestone.

 Thickhead Mountain Wild Area

-A short drive from State College, these 4,886 acres provide an extensive, undeveloped area of mixed-oak forest.
-Thickhead Mountain Wild Area surrounds the Detweiler Run and Bear Meadows Natural Areas.
+A short drive from State College, these 4,886 acres provide an extensive wilderness of mixed-oak forest.
+Thickhead Mountain Wild Area surrounds the Detweiler Run and Bear Meadows Natural areas.